-Most international flights go through Lisbon, so your best bet is to start your journey in this big city on the West coast of Portugal.
-You are far more likely to get a rental car here where the population exceeds 500,000 than in some rural outpost.
-While in the coastal city of Lisbon, swing by the Sao Jorge Castle for your first Portuguese history lesson.
-These Moorish palace ruins date back to the 11th century and is only a few minutes drive from the city center.
+Most international flights go through Lisbon, so your best bet is to start your journey in this big west coast city.
+(You’re far more likely to get a rental car here, where the population exceeds 500,000, than in some rural outpost.)
+While in Lisbon, swing by the Sao Jorge Castle for your first Portuguese history lesson.
+These Moorish ruins date back to the 11th century and are only a few minutes’ drive from the city center.

-Spend your first two days here in Lisbon so you can get your Portuguese bearings before setting out.
-If you are feeling like more history, the Mosteiro dos Jerónimos in Lisbon is a famous, and quite massive, UNESCO monastery.
-Home to the burial site of Vasco da Gama and an enchanting haunt through Portugal’s Gothic and Renaissance architecture, the monastery is situated in the popular Belem District.
+Spend your first two days here in Lisbon so you can get your bearings before heading out.
+History buffs will love the Mosteiro dos Jerónimos—a massive UNESCO-listed monastery.
+Situated in the popular Belém district, the monastery houses the burial site of Vasco da Gama and offers a glimpse of Portugal’s Gothic and Renaissance architecture.
 Ample Portuguese food and wine tours are available throughout the city.
-Add this to your time in Lisbon, as these tours offer travelers a true taste of both culinary delights and local culture.
+Add this to your time in Lisbon, as these tours will give you a true taste of both culinary specialties and local culture.

-Now that you’ve explored two of Portugal’s largest cities it’s time to head south and step away from the tourist attractions.
-Cruise along for about 122 km, or an hours and a half, until you reach the big city of Coimbra.
-This is a must-see destination for anyone in Portugal.
-As the third largest municipal in the country, Coimbra is home to half a million people.
-This grants you an unlimited amount of things to do and sites to see here in the Centro region.
-Plan to spend at least two days here depending on what you want to do.
+Now that you’ve explored Portugal’s two largest cities, it’s time to head south and away from the tourist attractions.
+Cruise along for about 75 miles, or an hour and a half, until you reach the city of Coimbra.
+Plan to spend at least two days here.

 The city has roots in Roman times and has since become a major cultural center.
-Home to the University of Coimbra you will find a vibrant nightlife here geared at college students.
-Several of the city’s buildings are UNESCO sites and you’ll find ample architectural highlights including São Sebastião Aqueduct and Garden Arches, and the Palace of Sub-Ripas.
+As it is a university town, you may notice that Coimbra’s vibrant nightlife is geared toward college students.
+Several buildings are UNESCO sites, and the architectural highlights include São Sebastião Aqueduct and Garden Arches, and the Palace of Sub-Ripas.

-From here you could spend the evening in the historic village of Salema just a few more miles down the road.
-However, that is a huge tourist attraction, so if you are looking for something more off the beaten path, check out Tavira.
-This small town has fewer than 30,000 residents and a history of more than 3,000 years.
-Tavira is approximately 40 km west of the Faro District, a more popular locale in the Algarve.
-Nearly 40 churches including many 18th century structures give this town quite the character.
-Plus it puts you on the right path to your next destination on your Portugal road trip.
+From here you could spend the evening in the historic (albeit crowded) village of Salema, or toodle around the much quieter Tavira.
+This small town has fewer than 30,000 residents, nearly 40 churches, and a history dating back more than 3,000 years.
+Tavira is approximately 25 miles west of the Faro District, a more popular locale in the Algarve.

-After your time in Algarve head north to Lisbon for your return flight to the US.
-You’ll drive 280km or about 3 hours so you might want to spend one last night in Lisbon before your flight home.
+After your time in Algarve, climb in your car and head back north to Lisbon for your return flight to the US.
+You’ll drive 175 miles or about 3 hours, so you might want to spend one last night in Lisbon before your flight home.